 TMJ Treatment Lansdale, PA

 Do you experience jaw pain?
-Temporomandibular joint disorders occur when there is undue stress on the joints that connect the jaw bone to the skull.
+Temporomandibular joint disorders occur when undue stress on the joints connecting the jaw bone to the skull.
 The temporomandibular joints (TMJ) aid in the function of the jaw.
 Other common causes of TMJ disorders include injuries, bite misalignment, arthritis, and poor posture.
 Patients who are under stress are more likely to develop TMJ disorders, often as a result of teeth grinding and jaw clenching.

 The dentists of Brookwood Dental Associates offer TMJ treatment to patients in Lansdale, PA.
-TMJ treatment is a restorative dentistry solution that Brookwood Dental Associates offers to the public.
-Patients can restore the function and health of the smile with personalized dental care and TMJ therapy.
+TMJ treatment is a restorative dentistry solution Brookwood Dental Associates offers the public.
+With personalized dental care and TMJ therapy, patients can restore the function and health of the smile.

 TMJ Treatment in Lansdale, Pennsylvania